junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 # OTHER WAYS TO PREVENT SICKNESS AND INJURY

 In this chapter we have talked about ways to prevent intestinal and other infections through **hygiene, sanitation**, and **vaccination**.
-All through this book you will find suggestions for the prevention of sickness and injuryfrom building healthy bodies by eating nutritious foods to the wise use of home remedies and modern medicines.
+All through this book you will find suggestions for the prevention of sickness and injury from building healthy bodies by eating nutritious foods to the wise use of home remedies and modern medicines.

 The Introduction and Words to the Village Health Worker give ideas for getting people working together to change the conditions that cause poor health.